mediola-connected-living/mediola-mcontrol-sample-server/README.md

 </mctrlmessage>
 ```

-Because the client (remote) only checks for a valid response and does not check for different statuses,
+Because the client (remote) only checks for a valid response and does not check for different return values,
 the content of the response can always be identical to the shown message.